ourcodingclub/tutorials-in-progress/future_tutorials.md

 ## Structural Equation Modelling

+## Coding etiquette and reproducible research (Gergana has dibs)
-## Formatting graphs and tables for professional publication (Gergana has dibs)
+* Formatting graphs and tables for professional publication
+* packrat - for package management in a project
+* Lots of links to other tutorials
+ * github tut.
+ * RMarkdown tut.

 ## Making an R package with useful functions